- 12. Cape Bolinao Lighthouse

 The Pangasinan Hundred Island National Park in Alaminos is the top Pangasinan destination for locals and international travelers alike.
 The protected area boasts of 123 islets scattered across Lingayen Gulf.
 Each islet is uniquely shaped and believed to have been formed millions of years ago, making the view of them even more special and rare.
 Some of the islands have white sand beaches, while some feature limestone cliffs.

-The best way to enjoy the islands is to book Hundred Islands island-hopping tours to take you to some of the main islands, including three of the most popular: Quezon Island, Governor Island, and Children’s Island.
+The best way to enjoy the islands is to book a Hundred Islands island-hopping tour to take you to some of the main islands, including three of the most popular: Quezon Island, Governor Island, and Children’s Island.
+There's also a Hundred Islands tour from Manila if you want a quick but hassle-free day tour.

 Named after President Manuel L. Quezon, Quezon Island is one of the more developed islands in the park, as it has camping and picnic grounds, as well as small stores where you can buy food from.
 Governor’s Island is home to a cave you can explore, as well as a viewing deck.
 As its name suggests, Children’s Island is kid-friendly, with its shallow waters and a calm beach.